 - Medical records and doctor’s notes to verify your claim

-The only caveat to pursuing an auto negligence claim in Michigan is that, per the state’s comparative negligence law, you must not be more than 50 percent liable for the collision that caused your injuries.
-Any percentage of fault you are assigned will reduce the final amount of any compensation you receive.
-If your fault is deemed to be 51 percent or higher, then you will not be able to pursue compensation beyond your no-fault benefits.
+To qualify for a negligence claim in Michigan, you must also not be more than 50 percent liable for the crash that caused your injuries.
+If you are assessed with any fault, it will be deducted from the any compensation you receive.
+If you are 51 percent or higher at fault for the crash, then you will not be able to pursue compensation beyond your no-fault benefits.

 - Compound fractures